 6.31.1 Applicability to language

-d in Python.
+The vulnerabilities described in TR 24772-1:2019 clause 6.31 are substantially mitigated in Python.
 The language does not provide a statement for local or non-local transfers of control, however there is a library that provides goto capabilities.

 A break statement for the premature exit from loops is provided.
 Multiple break and multiple return statements are permitted.
 Breaking out of multiple nested loops from the innermost loop can be problematic as the break only terminates the nearest enclosing loop.